Interchange Fees And How To Understand Them Blog Header

 How Much Does Interchange Cost?

 Interchange fees vary widely across card brands, credit card networks, card types, and how you process cards.
-Credit cards that offer points or rewards cards typically come with higher interchange fees, as do corporate cards.
+Credit cards that offer points or rewards cards typically come with higher interchange costs, as do corporate cards.

-Generally, debit card transactions are much less expensive than credit card payments for you to process and come with a lower interchange rate than credit cards.
+Generally, debit cards are much less expensive than credit card payments for you to process and come with a lower interchange rate than credit cards.
 Card-present transactions also incur lower rates compared to card-not-present transactions.
 However, an exemption to this is debit cards issued by a bank with less than $10 billion in assets, also referred to as “exempt”, often a local bank or credit union—these have some of the highest interchange rates of all.

 While you have control over whether a cardholder’s card is swiped or keyed in at the point of sale, you can’t control what kind of card they use.
 That’s why interchange varies so widely.
 For a $100 transaction, a swiped Mastercard debit card will cost you around 27¢.
 However, for the same transaction, using a Visa corporate commercial credit card will cost you around $2.60.
 It’s easy to see how over the course of the year, these fees can stack up.